What is potentially taxable?

 The Residence Nil Rate Band (“RNRB”)

-With effect for deaths occurring on or after 6 April 2017, a nil rate band for residences is available.
+With effect for deaths occurring on or after 6 April 2017, a nil rate band for residences became available.
 For the full relief to be available the total estate must not exceed £2 million.
 If it exceeds this figure the relief will be reduced by £1 for every £2 that the estate exceeds £2 million.
 The £2 million figure includes the value of the home.
 The home can still be eligible for relief even if it is not lived in at the time of death, so long as it has been inhabited at some point by the deceased.
 The home must be inherited by a direct descendant.
-The relief starts at £100,000 and will then be increased by £25,000 each year to a maximum level of £175,000 by 2020.
+The relief started at £100,000 and was then increased by £25,000 each year to a maximum level of £175,000 by 2020/21.

 Married couple and civil partners can each potentially benefit from the RNRB.
 Where the first spouse or civil partner has already died at 6 April 2017 the surviving spouse may be entitled to an increase in the RNRB if the person who died first has not used, or was not entitled to their full RNRB.